OWASP/www-policy/operational/program-team.md

 - All event management logistics, budget management, website content, promotional items, site selection, catering, and venue
 - Manage facility space allocation and programming layout
 - Management of leader meeting and receptions
+- Video Recordings management
 - All other Conference-related activities not explicitly delegated to the Program Team.

+Local Chapters (where applicable)

+- Supports logistic tasks on site before and during Event
+- Contributes knowledge about local cultural practices and local knowledge.
+- Provides timely ideas, suggestions for local services, catering and complementary events.
+- Helps logistically at arrival of other team members, speakers, and guests.

 ## Compensation